Dell-Networking/ansible-dellos-docs/source/hot_swap_example.rst

 ========================================================================
-Provisioning hot swap use case using Dell EMC Networking Ansible modules
+Provisioning hot swap use case using Dell EMC Ansible modules
 ========================================================================

-This example use case topology includes a simple two-tier CLOS fabric with 2 spines and 4 leafs.
-These steps will show how you Spine 2 will be hot swapped without traffic loss.
+This example use case topology includes a simple two-tier CLOS fabric with two spines and four leafs.
+These steps show how you Spine 2 can be hot swapped without traffic loss.

 .. figure:: ./_static/topo.png
    :scale: 50 %